 - cafes and canteens, excluding those exempted below

-food and non-alcoholic drinks on a takeaway basis (between 5am and 11pm).
+food and drinks, including alcohol, on a takeaway basis.
 This means that customers can enter the premises to place and collect their order.
-Food and non-alcoholic drinks can also be provided via drive through, as well as click-and-collect (where goods are pre-ordered by phone, online, via a mobile app or post, and collected without entering the premises).
+Food and drinks can also be provided via drive through, as well as click-and-collect (where goods are pre-ordered by phone, online, via a mobile app or post, and collected without entering the premises) and delivery.

-all food and drink (including alcohol) can continue to be provided through delivery services.
-Venues offering delivery services must not include alcoholic beverages if their licence does not already permit.
+Venues must not offer alcoholic beverages if their licence does not already permit.

 Hospitality venues providing food and drink for consumption off the premises are not permitted to allow customers to consume from any adjacent seating to the premises (with the exception of motorway service areas, airports, seaports, and the international terminal at Folkestone).